MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 necessarily have your best interests in mind.
 And what they *do* necessarily have in mind, at the end of the *day*, as a *business*, in this crazy game we call *capitalism*, are their *own* best interests.
-So just keep that filed away under *corporate realness* in the back of your head.
+So just keep that filed away under "corporate realness" in the back of your head.

 That said, what bootcamps do have going for them is that they can help you cover a ton of ground quickly.
 They do this by taking